Skip To Main Content

 5. Budgeting.
 Whether it’s the water bill, your mortgage payment or a credit card statement, missing a due date by just one day can cost you extra money in late fees — not to mention damage your credit score.
 Stay on schedule by setting email or text alerts to remind you when payments are due.

-More ways to save: For recurring bills, Online Bill Pay allows you to schedule payments that automatically post to your accounts on a specified date of each month.
+More ways to save: For recurring bills, Online Bill Pay link opens to a Commerce page allows you to schedule payments that automatically post to your accounts on a specified date of each month.

 6. Savings.
 While stashing your cash is the ultimate goal, where you put it is important.
-Traditional savings accounts are a great foundation, especially for funds that you want to access easily.
+Traditional savings accounts link opens to a Commerce page are a great foundation, especially for funds that you want to access easily.

 More ways to save: Skip the latte on the way to the office or fast food on your way home.
 If you skip spending $20 visiting the office vending machine every week and start packing your lunch you could save $1,000 in a single year.